South Sudan

 Reducing the Impact of COVID-19

 The COVID-19 pandemic has placed significant additional stress on South Sudan’s health system.
-MOMENTUM works with local partners to reduce the spread of COVID-19 and to adapt programs and approaches so that basic health services continue to reach women and children during the pandemic.
+MOMENTUM Integrated Health Resilience works with local partners to reduce the spread of COVID-19 and to adapt programs and approaches so that basic health services continue to reach women and children.
 To help South Sudan respond to COVID-19 and prepare for future outbreaks, we help train health workers on the use of personal protective equipment, infection prevention and control measures, case monitoring, and additional preventative measures, such as social distancing.
-We also help develop messages that promote healthy behaviors and prevent the spread of COVID-19 within communities.
+We also help develop messages that partners can use to promote healthy behaviors and prevent the spread of COVID-19 in communities.

 Tackling Gender Inequality to Improve Women’s Health and Eliminate Gender-Based Violence